-of the survival of numarity in the event of struggle.
 We believe that the working people are the only force in the world today capable of changing present-day society and of evolving the forms and the shape of future society.
-Just as in 1936-37, the American working people found their own way, through the sitdown strikes, to industrial organization and the CIO, so they are search-ing today for the new political and social forms to fight the labor burcaucracy.
-Since the 1949-1850 miners' strike and the advent of automation, the problem of guiding and the advent of automation, the problem of guiding their own destiny has moved to the point of production itself and posed the basic question: "What kind of labor should man do?
-Why should there be a division between mental and manual labor?" mental and manual labor?
+Just as in 1936-37, the American working people found their own way, through the sitdown strikes, to industrial organization and the CIO, so they are searching today for the new political and social forms to fight the labor bureaucracy.
+Since the 1949-1950 miners'

+strike and the advent of automation, the strike and the advent of automation, the problem of guiding their own destiny has moved to the point of production itself and posed the basic question: "What kind of labor should man do?
+Why should there be a division between mental and manual labor?"\ which came to a climax in the Hungarian Revolution of 1956 -- Workers' Councils leading the struggle for total freedom.
+They have answered affirmatively the question: "Can man be free in this age of totalitarianism?"

-Abroad, the June 17th, 1953 revolt of the East German workers, and a few weeks later, the revolts in the Sections enclosed in asterisks indicate constitutional amendments approved September 1, 1958.
-All italics indicate amendments approved October 21, 1973.
+Abroad, the June 17th, 1953 revolt of the East German workers, and a few weeks later, the revolts in the Vorkuta forced labor camps in Russia itself, began that which came to a climax in the Hungarian Revo-